Nothing lasts forever — not summer, not ice cream. All we can do is hold onto the memories.

 Big or small, shallow or deep — in North Carolina, a lake is just a stone’s skip away

 There’s a rhythm in the history of this Gaston County city, and chic restaurants and shops are creating an infectious new beat.

 Sam Bellamy grew up tending to the animals on his family’s farm in Brunswick County, but it’s his passion for nurturing plants — and people — that has flourished.

-Amenities at RiverPark at Cooleemee Falls may be new, but fun at The Bullhole goes back a ways at this gathering place on the South Yadkin River.
+Cooleemee Falls’ RiverPark amenities may be new, but fun at The Bullhole goes back way back at this gathering place on the South Yadkin River.

 At her gallery on Hatteras Island, Kimmie Robertson spotlights a sea of Outer Banks artists.

 A late summer hurricane slams the Outer Banks, leaving a path of destruction like nothing North Carolina’s coast has ever seen before.

 One afternoon in 1955, six black men played golf on a whites-only course.
 What happened next pushed Greensboro toward integration and turned a local dentist into a civil rights icon.

 Some places stay with you forever — especially the ones that offer a cool escape on a sunny day, and happiness in a cup or cone.
 Ice cream parlors, dairy bars, and creameries across the state serve up more than sundaes and banana splits — they’re places of pure joy.